Ed Flynn (politician): Unsuccessful 2005 and 2007 Boston City Council campaigns

-First term (2019–2022)

-Election

-Flynn was elected to the Boston City Council's 2nd district seat in 2017 being vacated by outgoing Councilmember Bill Linehan.
-He defeated LGBTQ activist Mike Kelley by over three percentage points to win election.
+In 2007, Flynn ran in the second district special election to fill the seat left vacant by the death in office of James M. Kelly.
+He placed third in the nonpartisan primary election behind Susan M. Passoni and Bill Linehan, thus failing to advance to the general election.

+2017 election to the Boston City Council

+In February 2017 District 2 Councilor Bill Linehan announced he was not seeking reelection and Flynn was considered a potential candidate.

 During the campaign, Flynn was considered the front-runner.
-Among those who endorsed his candidacy were Congressman Stephen F. Lynch, City Councilor Bill Linehan, City Councilor Michael F. Flaherty, and State Representative Nick Collins.
-He was also endorsed by a number of trade unions.
+Among those who endorsed his candidacy were Congressman Stephen F. Lynch, retiring City Councilor Bill Linehan, City Councilor Michael F. Flaherty, and State Representative Nick Collins.
+He was also endorsed by a number of trade unions, as well as the Chinese Progressive Association.

-Among the issues that Flynn pledged would be a priority for him if he was elected was domestic violence.
+Among the issues that Flynn pledged would be a priority for him if he was elected was addressing the problem of domestic violence.
 He invoked the work his mother had done as the city's first lady to support survivors of domestic violence, promising to continue her work.

-In mid-October 2017, Councilor Bill Linehan made a resignation from the seat that Flynn was seeking to succeed him in, which is when Linehan also gave his endorsement of Flynn's candidacy to succeed him.

-After joining the City Council, Flynn stopped working as a probation officer at the Suffolk Superior Court.
+Flynn narrowly won the election, defeating LGBTQ activist Mike Kelley with 52% of the vote.

-Council activities
+City Council tenure

-Having been elected to fill a vacant seat, Flynn took office after the vote had been certified, beginning his tenure during the 2015–2018 Boston City Council term, as opposed to taking his seat months later at the start of the new 2018–21 Boston City Council term.
+First term (2018–2019)

-Flynn is only the second individual to hold the council's 2nd district seat since it was established in 1984.
+Flynn took office, becoming only the third individual to hold the council's 2nd district seat since it was established in 1984.
+After joining the council, Flynn stopped working as a probation officer at the Suffolk Superior Court.

 In December 2018, the Boston City Council unanimously voted to pass an ordinance that Flynn authored with Lydia Edwards that extended the period of repayment for back taxes by low-income elder residents, and forgave interest.

+During campaigning, Flynn supported restricting short-term rentals.
+In June 2018, Flynn voted for an ordinance which regulated short-term rentals in the city by restricting short-term rentals to owner-occupied housing units, requiring hosts to register with the city, and requiring the city to collect and publish data on short-term rentals The ordinance's adoption was endorsed both by then-City Council President Michelle Wu and then-mayor Marty Walsh.
+In hearings prior to its 11-2 adoption by the City Council, Flynn supported the ordinance.
+He argued that it would preserve the ability for neighborhoods like Chinatown to accommodate working-class immigrants as residents, and highlighted a need to, "defend our communities from commercialization, investor speculation and to protect the fabric of our neighborhoods."
+In late-2019, Flynn partnered with Councilwomen Wu and Edwards to hold a hearing meant to identify possible loopholes in the enforcement of the short-term rental regulation ordinance adopted the previous year.